pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert app.repository

-The aggregate repository is generic, and can retrieve all the types of aggregate in a model.
+The aggregate repository is generic, and can retrieve all types of aggregate in a model.
+The aggregate class is normally represented in the first event as the ``originator_topic``.

 The ``SimpleApplication`` can be used as a context manager.
 The library domain entity classes can be used to create read, update, and discard entity objects.